Archive for the ‘Events’ Category

 Wine & Music Evening

-We would like to invite you to experience an evening of beautiful music and to taste some amazing wines, especially selected to fit the music.
+We would like to invite you to experience an evening of beautiful music and to taste some amazing wines, drugs especially selected to fit the music.
 You will hear interesting stories from the wine world and you will have the possibility to enjoy Bacchus’ drink accompanied by live flute music.

 Event place: Jacob’s Bar & Kjøkken